 The purpose of a hacker is to establish if it is possible to gain unauthorized access, having either limited or no knowledge about the targeted network.

 External pentest with access level as supplier/customer

-The goal is to establish if a hacker can gain unauthorized logical access through external network.
-A hacker has the same access level as customer or supplier.
+The goal is to establish if a hacker can gain unauthorized logical access through an external network.
+A hacker has the same access level as a customer or supplier.

-Internal pentest with access level as unauthorized user
+Internal pentest with access level as an unauthorized user

 Define whether unauthorized use can be gained via internal penetration testing using loopholes in resources and network services.